 *I have added a follow-up post that offer some suggestions of How to Guide Your Kid to a Faith That Lasts.
 I hope it's helpful!

-*Check out my brand new book: The Talk(s): A Parent's Guide to Talking about Sex, Dating, and Other Unmentionables.
+*Our book has helped tens of thousands of parents just like you!
+The Talk(s): A Parent's Guide to Talking about Sex, Dating, and Other Unmentionables.
 It has been developed to assist parents as they help their kids navigate our hyper-sexualized culture.
 Whether your kids are 6 or 16, it provides practical help to help your kids to make wise choices in a messed-up world.
+And it's on sale at AMAZON today!!